 Eighteen of the remaining 22 lots were developed in 1978 as The Palms condominium complex.
 The remaining four lots fronting El Cielo from Ramon to Camino Parocela were used to build the now Casa del Cielo apartment complex in 1978 by the Francis Markley Company.

-The Alexander Construction Company created this sales brochure to market their sixty-three homes in Little Beverly Hills, known as Enchanted Village.
+The Alexander Construction Company created this sales brochure to market their sixty-four homes in Little Beverly Hills, known as Enchanted Village.

 Back cover of the original Enchanted Village sales brochure noting the sales prices and terms.
 Home prices ranged from $18.950 to $19,775 excluding pools which were an additional $3,750.

 The interior of the sale brochure shows five models (elevations available).
 Enchantment, not pictured, was drawn by William Krisel, AIA on January 29, 1957 and is included in the Krisel's archives at the Getty Museum.
 640 Compadre Rd is the Enchantment elevation model home.
-The other four elevations pictured are not included in Krisel's archives and are believed to have been drawn by Richard Leitch, FAIA, as two of the four elevations were later used in Alexander tracts in Sunrise Park where Leitch is credited.
+The other four elevations pictured are not included in Krisel's archives were drawn by Richard Leitch, FAIA, as the other elevations were used in the subsequent Enchanted homes Alexander tracts in Sunrise Park where Leitch is credited.
+Note that the Enchantment elevation only exists in Little Beverly Hills with 11 originally constructed, with only four remaining relatively intact today.

-Special thanks to 3rd generation homeowner David Hyams who provided this document from his grandfather's records.
-His grandparents were the original homeowners.
+Special thanks to 3rd generation homeowner David Hyams who provided this document from his grandparents' records who were the original owners.

 The only print advertisement for the Enchanted Village was published in The Desert Sun on July 18, 1957 and August 7, 1957.
 The ad denotes that Enchanted Village was built to house the "area's permanent residents with the utmost in living pleasure at a REASONABLE price" meaning middle-class, full-time working residents unlike the second home neighborhoods that were being built at the same time like Twin Palms.